kdahlhaus/Pedal-Plane-Avionics/README.md

 * Landing lights (TODO)
 * 'Zoom' flyby sound (TODO)

+## Hardware

+The system is built around a Teensy 3.2 microcontroller.
+The code should run fine or with minimal changes on other large Arduino-like controllers.
+A [google docs spreadsheet](https://docs.google.com/spreadsheets/d/1WeCcuZLrt08O3oWe9VnZAMBnWO3cXGibphIcXRtGH-A/edit?usp=sharing) contains the [roadmap, bill of materials, and pin connections](https://docs.google.com/spreadsheets/d/1WeCcuZLrt08O3oWe9VnZAMBnWO3cXGibphIcXRtGH-A/edit?usp=sharing).

 ## Libraries
 1. cd to your Arduino libs directory.
         (The default is ~/Arduino/libraries on Linux